 Sano’s hand unclenched to wave at the irritated man glaring from the darkness within.
-Saitou looked pretty damn hot in a yukata, though Sano wondered why he’d bothered to put it on when he must have known who was at the door.
+Saitou looked pretty damn hot in a yukata, though Sano wondered why he’d bothered to put it on when he must have known who waited at the door.

 “What,” Saitou demanded.

 “I gotta show you something,” Sano replied.
 “Get clothes and come on.”